pcesarperez/Modding-never-changes/README.md

 I have added a small section about a mod that creates a list of all your fulfilled achievements in the game, with retroactive effect.

-There are no screenshots, though, because I am not getting the option in my PipBoy, nor in my regulator saved game, neither in my vault dweller saved game.
+There are no screenshots, though, because I am not getting the option in my PipBoy, neither in my regulator, nor in my vault dweller saved games.

 If I don't get this mod to work in a fresh playthrough, I will remove this chapter.